 \paragraph{Counting $MSO$}

-The second generalization is to add to the language a finite number of second order predicates $Mod_{p,q}(X)$ which means that $X$ is of size $p$ modulo $q$.
-We obtain the logic called $CMSO_{M}$ for counting monadic second order.
-Theorem \ref{main} also holds for counting $MSO$ except that the translated formula is now in $CMSO$, which is satisfying as the model checking of $CMSO$ is in linear time over trees \cite{journals/ita/Courcelle92}.
-We could also adapt Theorem \ref{main} to $MSO_{M}$ problems with some optimization constraints, in the spirit of the $EMSO$ problems introduced in \cite{journals/jal/ArnborgLS91}, which have been proven to be decidable in linear time over graph of bounded tree-width.
+The second generalization is to add to the language a fixed number of second-order predicates $Mod_{p,q}(X)$ which mean that $X$ is of size $p$ modulo $q$.
+We obtain the logic called $CMSO_{M}$ for counting monadic second-order.
+In this logic, we can express the fact that a set is a circuit of even cardinality, which is not possible in $MSO_{M}$.
+Theorem \ref{main} also holds for $CMSO_{M}$ except that the translated formula is now in $CMSO$.
+This is interesting since the model-checking of $CMSO$ is solvable in linear time over trees \cite{courcelle1992monadic}.